simcesplatform/simcesplatform.github.io/markdown/core_follow-run.md

 After the simulation, the output from the components can be found stored in log files in a Docker volume called `simces_simulation_logs` in the folder `/logs`.
 The log files can be fetched to a local folder using a Bash script `logs/copy_logs.sh`:

-1. Navigate to the folder logs inside the installation folder using a Bash compatible terminal.
+1. Navigate to the folder `logs` inside the installation folder using a Bash compatible terminal.
 2. Use the following command to copy all the log files to the logs folder:

         :::bash
         source copy_logs.sh

 The filenames for the log files use the format `logfile_<component_name>.log`.
 Note that the files can contain outputs from multiple simulations.
 The latest outputs are at the end of the log files.

+The print out the entire log file using command line:

+    :::bash
+    cat logfile_<component_name>.log

+To print out the contents of the log file one page at a time:

+    :::bash
+    more logfile_<component_name>.log

+To print out only the last 15 lines from the log file:

+    :::bash
+    tail --lines 15 logfile_<component_name>.log